gabyx/Githooks/README.md

 #### Update Mechanics

-The update machanism works by tracking the tags on the Git branch (chosen at install time) which is checked out in `<installDir>/release`.
+The update mechanism works by tracking the tags on the Git branch (chosen at install time) which is checked out in `<installDir>/release`.
 Normally, if there are new tags (versions) available, the newest tag (version) is installed.
 However, [prerelease version](https://semver.org) tags (e.g. `v1.0.0-rc1`) are